bmartinez77/MtzMaterials/README.md

 # Final Build
 To start the final build, I connected the juper cables I made with 22 guage stranded wire.
 I measured then cut the wires to the length I neded for the distance from the perfboard to the Arduino Uno, and HX711 to Aduino.
 I used a crimping tool for both male and female dupont connectors and crimp pins.
 The pins were placed at the ends of the wire and crimped into place.
 Then the housings were slid into place.
 Once the wires were made, I then plugged the wires into the LCD screen pins and glued them so they had more support from being disconnected. then the LCD screen had to be placed in the holes.
-Then I super glued the fram of the LCD screen to the box and held it in place til the glue had dried.
+Then I used a hot glue gun to glue the frame of the LCD screen to the box and held it in place til the glue had dried.
+Then I connected the all the pins from the LCD screen, perfboard and HX711 module to the Arduino
 ![IMG-4598](https://user-images.githubusercontent.com/91274130/234456635-2c1b498a-b622-4d44-9d2f-dac62abdee49.jpg)